 Holt et al (2015) Pharmacologically distinct nicotinic acetylcholine receptors drive efferent-mediated excitation in calyx-bearing vestibular afferents.
 J Cell Biol 35 3625 PMID: 25716861

 Do you know of a great paper that uses bPiDDB from Tocris?
-If so please let us know.
+Please let us know.

 Literature in this Area